-The Majority of Lower-Income Renters Struggle with Housing Affordability associate degree or some college education.
+The Majority of Lower-Income Renters Struggle with Housing Affordability

+An analysis of the demographic characteristics of the Farmington region's renter households reveals that the heads of these households tend to be younger and less educated (see Table 19).
+Approximately 60% of these household heads are under 45 years old, and 84% have at most an associate degree or some college education.
 Furthermore, householders who rent are overwhelmingly likely to be either Native American or Non-Hispanic White.
-Given the unique housing affordability challenges faced by this group and the role of housing affordability in exacerbating broader inequalities in the region, it is critical for local and state governments to develop housing solutions that will impart a greater degree of social mobility for low-income renters.
+Given the unique housing affordability challenges faced by this group and the role of housing affordability in exacerbating broader inequalities in the region, it is critical for local and state governments to develop housing solutions that will impart a greater degree of social mobility for lowincome renters.